 Keeping a spotless credit history can be tough, but if you’re hoping to buy a home, maintaining or improving your credit score is well worth the effort.
-Factors like your FICO score help lenders determine your creditworthiness, which in turn affects what mortgage rates, loan amounts and terms they can offer you.
+Factors like your FICO® score help lenders determine your creditworthiness, which in turn affects what mortgage rates, loan amounts and terms they can offer you.
 Luckily, there are some simple things you can do for your credit health.

 1. Check your credit regularly and report any errors.

 Before you can improve your credit, you’ll need to know where you stand.
 Thanks to the Fair Credit Reporting Act, you’re entitled to one free credit report per year from each of the major credit reporting agencies, so you should order one at least that often.
 Review your report for errors and challenge anything that looks incorrect.
 You may find anything from false accounts to loans or credit cards that you paid off years ago.
-Keep in mind that some problems, like bankruptcy, may stay on a credit report for 7 to 10 years.
+Keep in mind that some problems, like bankruptcy, may stay on a credit report for 10 years or longer.
 To request your credit reports, go to www.annualcreditreport.com.

 What is a good credit score?

 Lender requirements vary, but according to the Fair Isaac Corporation (the company that invented the FICO® score):